FinweLtd/orion360-sdk-basic-examples-android/README.md

 - Panning, zooming and tilting the view with touch and movement sensors, which work seamlessly together
 - Auto Horizon Aligner (AHL) keeps the horizon straight by gently re-orienting it when necessary

+> Android device's hardware video decoder sets a limit for the maximum resolution / bitrate of a video file that can be decoded, but to be rendered on screen, the decoded video frame also needs to fit inside a single OpenGL texture.
+In 2016, new mid-range devices support FullHD video and high-end devices 4k UHD video, while some popular older models cannot decode even FullHD.
+The maximum texture size in new devices ranges from 4096x4096 to 16386x16384, while some popular older models have 2048x2048 texture size.
+To be on the safe side, recommendation is to use 1920x960 video resolution and a moderate bitrate.
+If necessary, offer another 3840x1920 stream for high-end devices.

 Example: Minimal Video Download Player
 --------------------------------------